Respect/Test/README.md

 ## Disclaimer

-This source is hot of the press and even though it has worked, active development may agait cause some sparks to fly.
-We certainly haven't traversed all edge case and it is plausable you may find bugs yet descovered.
+This source is hot of the press and even though it has worked, active development may again cause some sparks to fly.
+We certainly haven't explored all edge cases and it is plausible you may find bugs yet undiscovered.

-If you've read this far you know you found found the holy grail, its true.
+If you've read this far you know you found the holy grail of testing, its true.

-Please help us by reporting any problems or making suggestions where it does not yet do precisely what you want it te de.
-There si no better time to bring these ideas to the table and see them realized.
+Please help us by reporting any problems or making suggestions where it does not yet do precisely what you want it to do.
+There is no better time to bring these ideas to the table and see them realize.

-Issues and pull requests are now accepted...
+Issues and pull requests are now being accepted...